chen0040/unity-magento-client/README.md

 ### Obtain list of medias under the product (images and videos)

-The sample code belwo shows how to download the media list under a product using its sku
+The sample code below shows how to download the media list under a product using its sku

 ```cs
 StartCoroutine(MagentoService.Instance.DownloadProductMediaList(sku, (mediaList) => {